 Target Populations: Priority populations are the primary focus for CPRIT-funded public education and outreach efforts.
-Priority populations are subgroups who are disproportionately affected by cancer.
+Priority populations are subgroups that are disproportionately affected by cancer.
 Priority populations include, but are not limited to, the following:

-- Underinsured and uninsured individuals - Geographically or culturally isolated populations - Medically unserved or underserved populations - Populations with low health literacy skills - Geographic regions of the State with higher prevalence of cancer risk factors (e.g., obesity, tobacco use, alcohol misuse, unhealthy eating, and sedentary lifestyle) - Racial, ethnic, and cultural minority populations - Any other populations with low screening rates, high incidence rates, and high mortality rates, specifically: - Underinsured and uninsured individuals aged 50 years and older who have never been screened for colorectal cancer

-- Women who have never been screened for cervical cancer or have not been screened in the past 5 years - Women aged 40 years and older who have not received a mammogram within the past 5 years
+- Underinsured and uninsured individuals - Geographically or culturally isolated populations - Medically unserved or underserved populations - Populations with low health literacy skills - Geographic regions of the State with higher prevalence of cancer risk factors (e.g., obesity, tobacco use, alcohol misuse, unhealthy eating, and sedentary lifestyle) - Racial, ethnic, and cultural minority populations - Any other populations with low screening rates, high incidence rates, and high mortality rates, focusing on individuals who are significantly out of compliance with nationally recommended screening guidelines: - o Individuals never before screened for colorectal cancer - Women never before screened for cervical cancer or who have not been screened in the past 5 years - Women never before screened for breast cancer or who have not been screened in the past 5 years